How to generate a house History Video Memoir with Photos and Interviews of Your Loved Ones

 2. Discuss family photos -

-Now comes the second part of the video… photos.
-You don’t want to have whole books of pictures to go through.
+photos.
+You dont want to have whole books of pictures to go through.
 A good estimate is 30.
 Have the subject look at each photo, reveal what is going on as if they are showing it to someone, and tell its story.
 Let them know that they do not need to show the print to the camera, and not to point to exact things, but to just reveal them in any information they wish.
-Once they have fulfilled, with the photos as them one more question…
+Once they have fulfilled, with the photos as them one more question

 If they could give one message or bit of advice to their generations of descendants to come, what would it be?